 In the distant past, the first generations of veneers were indeed thicker than they are today, but today’s veneers are approximately .3mm thick.
 Some veneers are even as thin as a contact lens.
 Due to advances in techniques and dental materials, today’s veneers are so thin that no one will notice their presence.

 Furthermore, veneers can be customized to fit in with the natural appearance of your teeth, or drastically alter it.
 Whether you want subtle improvements or a perfect looking, even arch of teeth—the final result will not be made permanent unless you are happy with it.

 It’s true that teeth must be resurfaced in order for the veneers to be affixed securely, but with today’s methods, only a small amount of enamel is affected.
 Because veneers are so very thin, only a small portion of the tooth is altered.
 So if you ever need to remove your veneers for a dental procedure or because of damage, your natural teeth will look fine.

 No-preparation veneers are another great option for patients who aren’t quite ready to commit to wearing veneers for the rest of their life.

 Myth 3 – Veneers only have aesthetic functions.

-While it’s true that most patients seek out veneers for their aesthetic value, veneers can actually protect teeth that have been worn down by grinding and erosion.
+Most patients seek out veneers for their aesthetic value, but veneers can actually protect teeth that have been worn down by grinding and erosion.
 They can also protect exposed roots at the gum line for patients who have gum erosion not related to gum disease.
 You can still get cavities with porcelain veneers, of course.
 But it’s not incorrect to think of veneers as a protective shield for teeth that may be brittle and damaged by age and wear and tear.